-This document is version 1 of the Electricity Network Innovation Competition (NIC) Governance Document referred to in the NIC Licence Condition.
+This document is the draft version 1 of the Gas Network Innovation Competition Governance Document referred to in the NIC Licence Condition.

-One of the key innovation proposals for the RIIO (Revenue = Incentives + Innovation + Outputs) model for price controls was the introduction of a NIC for gas and electricity.
-The purpose of the NIC is to encourage Network Licensees to innovate to address issues associated with the move to a low carbon economy and address issues that can deliver wider environmental benefits to customers.
+One of the key innovation proposals for the RIIO (Revenue = Incentives + Innovation + Outputs) model for price controls was the introduction of a Network Innovation Competition (NIC) for gas and electricity.
+The purpose of the NIC is to encourage Network Licensees to innovate to address issues associated with the move to the low carbon economy.

-This Governance Document sets out the regulation, governance and administration of the Electricity NIC.
+This Governance Document sets out the regulation, governance and administration of the Gas Network Innovation Competition.
 Network Licensees are required by the NIC Licence Condition to comply with this document as if it formed part of the licence.
-Section A sets out guidance for the competition.
-Section B sets out the requirements that a Network Licensee must adhere to once funding is awarded.

-We have attempted to make this document accessible and informative to parties other than the Network Licensees, especially those who may be looking to partner with Network Licensees to try out new technological, operational or commercial arrangements.
+However we have attempted to make this document accessible and informative to parties other than the Network Licensees, especially those who may be looking to partner with Network Licensees to use the NIC to try out new technological or commercial arrangements.